awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-throughput.md

 ## Increasing throughput \(AWS CLI\)<a name="parameter-store-throughput-increasing-cli"></a>

-The following procedure shows how to use the AWS CLI to increase the number of transactions per second that Parameter Store can process for the current AWS account and Region\.
+The following procedure shows how to use the AWS CLI to increase the number of transactions per second that Parameter Store can process for the current Amazon Web Services account and AWS Region\.

 **To increase Parameter Store throughput using the AWS CLI**

-1. Open the AWS CLI and run the following command to increase the transactions per second that Parameter Store can process in the current AWS account and Region\.
+1. Open the AWS CLI and run the following command to increase the transactions per second that Parameter Store can process in the current Amazon Web Services account and AWS Region\.

    ```
    aws ssm update-service-setting --setting-id arn:aws:ssm:region:account-id:servicesetting/ssm/parameter-store/high-throughput-enabled --setting-value true